zhengchang907/arm-oraclelinux-wls/subtemplate-src/cluster-deletenode.md

 ## Invoke the delete-node script

-To delete managed nodes completely, you have to delete managed servers logically from WebLogic Server instance, and physically release Azure resources that host the managed servers.
+To delete managed nodes completely, you have to delete managed servers logically from the WebLogic Server instance, and physically release Azure resources that host the managed servers.
 We realize the two purposes in different ways:
   * Delete managed servers and machines logically from WebLogic Server instance by deploying delete-node ARM template with Azure CLI.
 You have to specify the parameters file.
   * Release corresponding Azure resources by running Azure CLI commands.
 The following resources will be removed:
     * Virtual Machines that host managed servers that will be deleted.